suryadipnag/openstack-vim-driver/docs/supported_tosca.md

 | physical_network | N         | -                                                                                                                |
 | dhcp_enabled     | Y         | Sets the `enable_dhcp` property on the subnet                                                                    |

 Although the TOSCA specifications states all properties should be available as attributes, the translator being used by this driver currently does not support this.
 This means it is not possible to use the `get_attribute` function to make use of their values elsewhere in the template.

 ### Reference existing network on create

 When creating infrastructure, the TOSCA template may reference an existing network by adding a node of type `tosca.nodes.network.Network`.
 To indicate the network should be found, instead of created, either:

 - Set `network_name` and do NOT set `cidr`
 - Set `network_id`

 ## Find

 When finding an existing/external network using the find infrastructure API, the rules are different to create.
 The driver will use the Neutron API directly to retrieve information about the network and subnet.
 As a result, more attributes are available.
-A custom extension named `os.nodes.network.Network` is automatically added to all templates, which enables additional attributes to be retrieved as outputs from the template:
+A custom extension named `os.ext.nodes.network.Network` is automatically added to all templates, which enables additional attributes to be retrieved as outputs from the template:

 - ip_version
 - cidr